OpenSpace/OpenSpace-Docs/dev/coding-style.md

 ### 17. The prefixes `is`, `has`, `should`, or `can` should be used for boolean variables and methods
-`isSet`, `isVisible`, `isFinished`, `isFound`, `isOpen` Using the `is` prefix solves a common problem of choosing bad boolean names like `status` or `flag`.  `isStatus` or `isFlag` simply doesn’t fit, and the programmer is forced to choose more meaningful names.
+`isSet`, `isVisible`, `isFinished`, `isFound`, `isOpen` Using the `is` prefix solves a common problem of choosing bad boolean names like `status` or `flag`.  `isStatus` or `isFlag` simply doesn't fit, and the programmer is forced to choose more meaningful names.
 There are a few alternatives to the is prefix that fit better in some situations.
 These are the `has`, `can`, and `should` prefixes:
 ```cpp
 bool hasLicense();
 bool canEvaluate();